harshamaram/learnings/README.md

 *CSR file is not public key.
 It needs to be sent to CA autority to generate a public certificate OR self-signed public certificate can be generated.*

 ## Generate a CSR from an Existing Private Key
+*This is useful to generate CSR file based on the existing private key.
+This will be used by CA to generate CRT file*
 `[UNIX] openssl req -key domain.key -new -out domain.csr`

 ## Generate a CSR from an Existing Certificate and Private Key